pnp/sp-dev-fx-aces/samples/ImageCard-OfficeLocations/README.md

 ### Highlights
 - Usage of multiple data sources (local properties, taxonomy or SharePoint list) to get the required data
 - Usage of Bing and Google maps to get static maps
-- Usage of the new "Show location" action
+- Usage of the new `Show location` action
 - Usage of OpenWeather API to get weather
 - Load data on demand asynchronously in quick view
 - Usage of fuzzy search to search data